|

 contributed to different understandings of grounded theory and different versions of how

-of the analysis process can be challenging for new researchers.
+the key components should be implemented.
 This paper uses data from

 a study on parent participation to illustrate the application of the key components of